 This handbook brings together information and department-level policies relevant to Psychology graduate students at the University of Pittsburgh.
-It complements the student handbooks for each of the core program areas in the department (Biological & Health, Clinical, Cognitive, Developmental, Social), which describe program specific requirements and information.
+It complements the student handbooks for each of the core program areas in the department (Biological & Health, Clinical, Cognitive, Developmental, Social), which describe program-specific requirements and information.
 Additionally, a department-level Teaching Handbook provides guidance on teaching within the department.
-All program-level handbooks are available through the departmental website, Sharepoint site, and Teams channels.
+All program-level handbooks are available through the departmental website, and on KennyNet.